 Now, if you know a bit about mining hardware, you know that this is not a suitable machine for Bitcoin mining- it has an old mobile processor with an old mobile graphic card.
 Still, it can run most operating systems out there, and it is more than good for everyday use, so it will suffice for our purpose- to try and install the Bitcoin mining software for the Linux/Debian operating systems.

 How to mine Bitcoin on Ubuntu with Cudo Miner

-So the first thing to do is to go to our Cudo Miner page, click the big blue button and download Cudo Miner for Ubuntu.
+So the first thing to do is to go to our Cudo Miner page, click the big orange button and download Cudo Miner for Ubuntu.

 Depending on your settings, you may have to thick a few check-boxes under Apps -> Software & Updates:

 Be sure to have them the same as on the screenshot above.
 We didn’t do it at first, and we could install neither Cudo Miner nor MinerGate on Ubuntu 18.10.